spacemeshos/docs/docs/start/smeshing/smeshing_adv/networking.md

 title: Networking
 ---

-Most miners should never need to think much about their network settings.
-The Spacemesh node software ships with a reasonable default set of parameters that should work well for most node operators and most miners, and the software is built on top of the popular [libp2p network stack](https://libp2p.io/) which includes many useful features and support for things like peer discovery and NAT traversal.
+Most smeshers should never need to think much about their network settings.
+The Spacemesh node software ships with a reasonable default set of parameters that should work well for most node operators and most smeshers, and the software is built on top of the popular [libp2p network stack](https://libp2p.io/) which includes many useful features and support for things like peer discovery and NAT traversal.

 ### NAT Traversal